Is Simple Analytics a great alternative to Google Analytics?

 Google AnalyticsSimple Analytics

-Do you want to avoid a cookie banner?
+Do you want to avoid a cookie banner?CrossCheckmark

-Do you want be GDPR compliant out of the box?
+Do you want be GDPR compliant out of the box?CrossCheckmark

-Do you want to own your data yourself?
+Do you want to own your data yourself?CrossCheckmark

-Are you okay to miss ~27% of your visitors due to ad-blockers?
+Are you okay to miss ~27% of your visitors due to ad-blockers?CheckmarkCross

-Are you okay if your analytics are shared with other products?
+Are you okay if your analytics are shared with other products?CrossCheckmark

-Do you want to have your data within in the EU?
+Do you want to have your data within in the EU?CrossCheckmark

-Do you want analytics to be free?
+Do you want analytics to be free?CheckmarkCross

-UX: Simple one-page dashboard vs complex dashboard
+Simple one-page dashboard vs. complex dashboard

 Can you spot the difference between the dashboards?

-Website loading time: Lightweight vs Heavyweight
+Website loading time: Lightweight vs. Heavyweight

-The analytics script we run on your website is 15 times smaller than the Google Analytics script (3kb vs 45kb).
-Analytics scripts have an impact on the performance of your website.
-The heavier the script, the longer the loading time of your website.
+You need to install a script on your website to use any analytics tool.
+However, those scripts come in different sizes and have an impact on the performance of your website.
+The heavier the script, the longer the loading time of your website, and the shittier your user experience.

 Our founder using Google Analytics.